Thabet-Chaaouri/SageMaker_AWS/README.md

 * First step is `the processing job` using an adequate EC2 instance (cpu instance).
 * Second step is the `training step`.
 Here we use the Hugging Face Estimator we have seen in our example. the training step will execute behind the scenes `.fit` method of the estimator.
 For this step we use a GPU instance.
 * Third step is the `evaluatation step`
-* Step 4 checking a condition for deployment after the evaluation
+* Step 4 checking a condition for deployment after the evaluation.
+If the model performance is not satisfactory, you can fine-tune the model by adjusting the hyperparameters and repeating previous steps until you are satisfied with the model performance.
-* If condition validated the trained model is registered and versioned.
+* If condition validated, the trained model is registered and versioned.
 * Last step is the deployment step.
 In the figure, the deployment is done in a sagemaker endpoint (we use a lambda function to build the endpoint), but we can also deploy the model itself to a Lambda function outside Sagemaker.

 Besides handling automatic deployment workflow, Sagemaker manages: